eduardoagarcia/shef/README.md

 3. Variables from prompts are accessible as {{ .variable_name }}
 4. Operation outputs are accessible as {{ .operation_id }}
 5. You can combine variables and operation outputs in command templates
+6. Control flow structures like foreach allow iterating over collections

+CONTROL FLOW STRUCTURES:
+- foreach: Iterate over a collection of items
+  - collection: Newline-separated list of items (can be fixed or from operation output)
+  - as: Variable name to assign each item during iteration
+  - operations: Operations to execute for each item (with access to the iteration variable)

 INTERACTIVE PROMPTS:
 - input: Free text input (default: string)